Keyboard shortcuts

 }

-We want to test how our code handles different responses from the service.
+To test how the code handles different responses from the service.

 mockall::mock! {